 Great!
 How Does This Apply To My Baby?

-For those who attended my newborn class, "Will I Ever Sleep Again," you have been working on setting your baby down to fall asleep.
+For those who attended my newborn class, “Will I Ever Sleep Again,” you have been working on setting your baby down to fall asleep on his own at bedtime.
+You have also been helping him slowly transition between sleep cycles with the least amount of intervention from you (page 6 of your booklet).
 Now, this is when it really pays off.
-If your baby put himself to sleep in his own crib/bassinet, he hits this 4 month old new sleep cycle, awakens slightly, and looks around.
+If your baby put himself to sleep in his own crib/bassinet, he hits this new sleep cycle, awakens slightly, and looks around.
 (Remember, our bodies expect our sleep environment to remain unchanged.)
 He knows his crib and knows how to put himself back to sleep.
 He drifts back to dreamland.
 Boom!
 Four month sleep regression conquered.
-It's all good!
+It’s all good!
 No issue!

-However, what if your baby is rocked or fed to sleep?
+However, what if your baby is rocked, fed, walked, or bounced to sleep?
 She, too, will enter this stage of new sleep cycles.
-So, she fell asleep in mom's arms and then is set down in the crib when she's fast asleep.
+So… let’s play out that scenario.
+She fell asleep in mom’s arms and then is set down in the crib when she’s fast asleep.
 After about 60, 90, or 120 minutes, she will awaken and check in with her environment.
-Guess what she says during the check in: "hey, this isn't right!
+Guess what her little body says during the check in: “Hey, this isn’t right!
 My surroundings are different.
-I was in Mom's arms.
+I was in Mom’s arms when I fell asleep.
 Where am I now?
 In this horrible, awful crib!
 Waaaaaa!
-Mama, come get me."
+Mama, come get me.”
 (Can you blame her?
-What if you fell asleep in your bed and awoke a few hours later in your neighbor's bed?
-Wouldn't you freak out and cry?)
+What if you fell asleep in your bed and awoke a few hours later in your neighbor’s bed?
+Wouldn’t you freak out and cry?)
 Our bodies expect our surroundings to be unchanged during these wake-ups.

 So, what do Mamas do when our babies cry in the night?
 Well, we assume they must be hungry so we feed them and they fall back to sleep.
 One to two hours later, they do it again.
 We convince ourselves that he must be having a growth spurt.
 We offer another feeding.
-Then 1-2 hours later... awake again!
-A few nights of this, and now, a large majority of baby's calories are being consumed at night.
+Then 1-2 hours later… awake again!
+A few nights of this, and now, a large majority of baby’s calories are being consumed at night.
 Their little bodies become accustomed to this frequent waking.
-They will need to be rocked or fed back to sleep.
-This is the beginning of sleepless nights and labeled "the 4 month sleep regression."
+They will need to be rocked or fed back to sleep because this is how they fell asleep at bedtime.
+This is the beginning of sleepless nights and labeled “the 4 month sleep regression.”

 Add In Some New Developmental Changes: